Surv-101 - Beginning Land Surveying - Kyle Gatlin

 What to Expect in this Course

-Course materials and assignments for both the lecture and the lab will be provided in class and posted in Canvas.
+Course materials and assignments for the lecture will be provided during class and/or posted in Canvas.
 You will be participating in class individually and sometimes in a group.
-You will have weekly assignments, quizzes and tests.
+You will have weekly assignments, quizzes and/or tests.
 You are responsible for the material and will be tested on your understanding of them.

 This is not self-paced instruction.
 You should expect to spend about 8 hours per week working on this course in addition to the face-to-face lab and live lecture meetings.
 Your success in this class depends on your willingness to dedicate the time necessary to complete the course assignments.